Serena Williams And Daughter Olympia Twin In Pink Poodle Skirts For Adorable New Instagram Snap

 Like mother, like daughter!

-Serena Williams and her one-year-old daughter Alexis Olympia Ohanian Jr. dressed up in adorable matching outfits this week, which the tennis star shared a glimpse of to her widely-followed Instagram account for her millions of fans to fawn over.
+Serena Williams and her 1-year-old daughter Alexis Olympia Ohanian Jr. dressed up in adorable matching outfits this week, which the tennis star shared a glimpse of to her widely-followed Instagram account for her millions of fans to fawn over.

 The latest addition to the 37-year-old’s feed was shared on Tuesday, April 9, and captured her and her daughter twinning in a bright pink ensemble that was straight out of the 1950s.
 Both Serena and Olympia rocked poofy, hot pink poodle skirts complete with a small patch of the fluffy dog embroidered onto the front of the garment.
 They matched their bold bottoms with white shirts that also sported an image of the pup, white tennis shoes, and a thick black belt wrapped around their waists.
 Both of Alexis Ohanian’s leading ladies also added a light pink scarf around their necks to complete the retro look.

-Serena also added a delicate necklace to her look, as well as a pair of round pink sunglasses to shield her eyes from the golden sun, and wore her brown hair down in loose curls that cascaded over her shoulder.
+Serena also added a delicate necklace to her look as well as a pair of round pink sunglasses to shield her eyes from the golden sun and wore her brown hair down in loose curls that cascaded over her shoulder.
 Meanwhile, Olympia shaded herself with a light pink, child-sized umbrella that kept up with the color theme of the mommy-daughter outfits.

 Fans of the famous family went absolutely wild over the sweet snap of the moment, which, at the time of this writing, has racked up more than 410,000 likes after just four hours of going live on the social media platform.
 Thousands of followers flocked to the comments section as well to express their love for the precious photo.